-Shared Drives can really simplify the process when dealing with new-starts and leavers.
-You can quickly grant access to specific department’s Shared Drives, then revoke that access if they leave.
-This means there’s no more worrying about whether ex-employees still have access to important company data.
+Shared Drives can really simplify the process when dealing with new starts and leavers.
+You can quickly grant access to a specific department’s Shared Drive, then revoke that access if they leave.
+This means no longer worrying about whether ex-employees still have access to important company data.

 Settings & Permissions

 Shared Drives are incredibly customisable and can be configured to suit the data handling needs of any organisation while remaining GDPR compliant.
 Admins have a whole host of settings to pick from to ensure that important company data is securely locked down and never wrongly shared with anyone.

 There are five different access levels within Shared Drives, consisting of;

 These different levels can be allocated to users to control what actions they are able to take, such as;

 - Delete Items